Get a property report and suburb profile for any property in Birkdale

 Birkdale suburb profile

 Birkdale is a picturesque suburb located in the Redland City region, approximately 20km southeast of Brisbane's CBD.
 Known for its family-friendly atmosphere and scenic surroundings, Birkdale offers a blend of suburban tranquility and coastal charm.
 The suburb is bordered by the beautiful Moreton Bay, providing residents with access to waterfront parks, walking trails, and recreational activities.
-Birkdale boasts a mix of modern homes and traditional Queenslanders, along with a range of local amenities including schools, shopping centers, and public transport options.
-Its relaxed lifestyle and proximity to both the city and the bay make Birkdale a desirable location for families and professionals alike.
+Birkdale features a mix of modern homes and established properties, catering to diverse lifestyles.
+With convenient access to public transport, local shopping centers, and quality schools, Birkdale is a popular choice for families and professionals seeking a relaxed yet connected lifestyle.

 Birkdale property market performance

-Birkdale's property market has experienced significant growth over the past 12 months, particularly in the housing sector.
-House values have surged by 25.7%, with the median house price now at $1.18 million.
-In contrast, the unit market has remained stagnant, with no change in median value, reflecting limited activity in this segment.
+Birkdale’s property market has experienced notable growth over the past 12 months, particularly in the unit sector.
+House values have increased by 6.6%, with the median house price reaching approximately $1.34 million.
+Units have seen a significant rise of 32.3%, although the median unit price remains at $0, indicating limited sales data.

-Sales activity has been robust, with 67 houses and 9 units sold over the past 12 months.
-Houses are selling relatively quickly, with a median of 36 days on the market, while units are taking slightly longer at 41 days, indicating a stronger demand for houses.
+Sales activity has been active, with 56 houses and 9 units sold in the past year.
+Houses are selling quickly, with a median of 16 days on the market, while units take slightly longer at 19 days, reflecting strong demand across both sectors.

 HousesUnits